 You will need:

-A Bachelor of Laws (LLB) or a Juris Doctor (JD), or a qualification considered equivalent from an Australian university or tertiary institution.
+A Bachelor of Laws (LLB) or a Juris Doctor (JD), or an equivalent qualification, from an Australian university or tertiary institution.

-In NSW, it may be possible to complete your PLT earlier if you have completed all Priestley 11 core courses/subjects and have no more than two electives remaining to complete in your LLB/ JD or equivalent qualification.
+In New South Wales, it is possible to commence your PLT earlier if you have completed all prescribed (‘Priestley 11’) core courses/subjects and have no more than 12 UOC/2 electives to complete in your LLB/ JD or equivalent qualification.

 How to apply:

 UNSW PLT Program fees are not required upfront but are paid progressively with each course fee payable on the relevant census date.
 FEE-HELP is available for eligible students.